Alec-DeSouza/ClassifyObjects/README.md

 ## API

 The classification service provides a simple API that can be used for classifying objects.
-Once deployed, you can use a POST request with the image data to the endpoint with an optional detection threshold value.
+Once deployed, you can use a POST request with the image data to the endpoint with optional parameters.
 The resulting value will be a JSON encoded list of detected objects with their respective quantities.

 The following is a breakdown of the request:

 ```
-POST /classify?threshold=[Detection threshold] HTTP/1.1
+POST /classify?threshold=[Detection threshold]&verbose=[true or false] HTTP/1.1
 Host: [Your host]
 Content-Type: [image/jpeg or image/png]

 [Image data]
 ```

-If the detection threshold is not specified, the default value of 0.75 will be used.
+The threshold parameter is used for filtering out results based on the confidence level.
+If no threshold is provided, a default value of 0.75 will be used.

+The verbose parameter is used for changing the output format of the results.
+When enabled, the output includes a list of classes, scores, and normalized bounds.
+If disabled, the output will use a compact form which includes the classes with the number of occurences.
+By default, verbosity is disabled.

 ## Testing